 Teacher effectiveness is intimately connected to our mission of building economic opportunity.
 Knowing what makes teachers effective, understanding how to measure that effectiveness, helping create opportunities for all teachers to improve, and attracting and retaining the most effective teachers would transform our education system.

 Ensuring a great teacher is at the front of the classroom is a critical step we can take to help students excel academically.
 However, the reality is that we do not know which teachers are effective because we do not know how to appropriately measure that quality.
 Our country’s current teacher evaluation systems are inadequate.

 Hope Street Group believes that new online collaboration tools have an important role to play in surfacing new ideas and voices to make a positive difference on many issues, including teacher effectiveness.
-Using Hope Street Group’s collaborative web platform, Policy 2.0, we recruited a diverse policy team of educators and professionals from the private and civic sectors and across 17 states.
-Policy 2.0 has allowed us to connect busy practitioners from across the country to a library of resources, to national experts, and to each other, through a tool that gave them a unique platform for engaging in education policy, with far-reaching implications.
+Using Hope Street Group’s collaborative web platform, the Virtual Engagement Platform (VEP), we recruited a diverse policy team of educators and professionals from the private and civic sectors and across 17 states.
+The VEP has allowed us to connect busy practitioners from across the country to a library of resources, to national experts, and to each other, through a tool that gave them a unique platform for engaging in education policy, with far-reaching implications.